keybase/book-content/02-chat/03-features.md

 #### Team chats
 If you share an exploding message with a team, it will only be  readable for existing members of the team.
 For example:

-* anyone in the team when the message is sent will be able to read it before it explodes, even if they leave and rejoin the team within that time period
+* Anyone in the team when the message is sent will be able to read it before it explodes, even if they leave and rejoin the team within that time period.
-* anyone added to the team after an exploding message is sent will not be able to read it, even if it hasn’t yet exploded
+* Anyone added to the team after an exploding message is sent will not be able to read it, even if it hasn’t yet exploded.

 ### Coin flips
 Coin flips can help you make a really important decision—should you take that job?
 Buy a Corvette?
 Type `/flip` into a chat and you’ll get a totally randomized heads-or-tails coin flip.